 - Can you hear the Sound of Music?
 Waltz on to Salzburg, Austria.
 The hills are alive just a couple hours away from Munich in the Austrian city of Salzburg.
 Hang around Mozart’s hometown, let some delectable Mozartkugeln melt in your mouth and enjoy the scenery of one of Central Europe’s finest cities.

 - Need a little more classic European architecture?
 Move back towards Berlin via Prague.
 Everyone knows Prague is one of the most beautiful cities on earth.
 Why not swing back through the Czech Republic via Austria to check it out?
 Hit up the town of Cesky Krumlov along the way before digging into Prague’s must-sees for a couple days on an awesome Czech Republic itinerary.

 - Craving the mountain air?
 Slide into Switzerland via Zürich.
-In only 3.5-4.5 hours from Munich you’ll find yourself in beautiful Zürich, Switzerland’s biggest city.
+In only 3.5-4.5 hours from Munich you’ll find yourself in Zürich, Switzerland’s biggest city.
 From here, it’s not much of stretch to experience the rest of compact Switzerland, especially Interlaken and the beautiful Bernese Oberland region.

 - Looking for a little Gallic soul?
 Hop over to France via Strasbourg.
 You won’t notice a vast change crossing over to Strasbourg from Germany.
 The beautiful Alsatian city is the perfect mix of Germanic and French cultures; there’s no better place to start exploring France from Germany.